TritonDataCenter/rfd/rfd/0175/README.md

 This is clearly not working very well, as can be seen by [comparing our trees](https://us-east.manta.joyent.com/Joyent_Dev/public/webrevs/platform-upstream-webrev/index.html).
 It involves an unpleasant amount of busy-work resolving conflicts in both directions.
-It is of little surprise that we are so badly divergent even in areas that don't in any way need to be.
+It is of little surprise that we are so badly divergent, even in areas that don't in any way need to be.

 Instead, we're going to switch over to an "upstream first" policy: that is, the